-Networking is about connecting to individuals and companies that are within, or connected to your industry.
-It is about being known for the work that you do, as well as knowing others – their work practices and approaches to making work, and how these might connect with your own work.
-The act of networking is diverse; including socialising, inviting individuals to see your work and seeing the work of others.
+Networking is connecting to individuals and companies that are within, or connected to your industry.
+It is about being known for the work that you do, as well as knowing others’ work practices and how they might connect with your own.
+The act of networking is diverse; from socialising and inviting individuals to see your work, to seeing the work of others.
 The key is being present and visible, however you feel comfortable doing that.

-- Join your professional organisations and sign up to their newsletters, events and social media.
+- Join your professional organisations (like the APDG!) and sign up to their newsletters, events and social media.

 - Subsidised companies have regular opportunities for meeting new creatives, so don’t be afraid to write to the company’s artistic director to make an appointment.